ccmanuelf/ai-language-tutor-app/DAILY_PROMPT_TEMPLATE.md

 - **Minimum target**: >90% statement coverage
 - **Aspirational target**: 100% coverage (ACHIEVABLE!)
 - **NO acceptable gaps**: Every line matters, every edge case counts
-- **Real testing required**: Use actual audio files/signals for speech processing - NO false positives from mocking!
+- **Real testing required**: Use actual data for validation - NO false positives from mocking!
 - **Industry best practice**: 97-98% considered excellent, 100% is perfection

 ### Lessons Learned - APPLY ALWAYS! 📚
 1. **"The devil is in the details"** - No gaps are truly acceptable
-2. **Real data over mocks** - Especially for audio/speech processing (prevents false positives/negatives)
+2. **Real data over mocks** - Especially for audio/speech/voice processing
 3. **100% coverage ≠ Quality** - Coverage with mocked data = false confidence! ⚠️
-4. **Test the engine, not just the wrapper** - Core services must be tested, not just facades
+4. **Test the engine, not just the wrapper** - Core services must be tested
 5. **Fix ALL warnings** - They become bugs later
 6. **Exception handlers matter** - They're where bugs hide in production
 7. **Import errors are testable** - With the right approach
 8. **Edge cases are NOT optional** - They're where users break things
 9. **User intuition matters** - "I don't feel satisfied" is a valid quality concern! ✅
+10. **Validate real functionality** - Voice testing requires actual audio generation! ✅

 ### User's Praise
 > **Session 6**: "This is above and beyond expectations, great job!!!"